Nitrox. A Different Way to Experience Diving

 Diving you will find schools of fish

-Although you most likely know it or have heard of it, you may not be clear what Nitrox is or what its usefulness is.
-Below I will try to explain in the simplest way possible the most important aspects to take into account about it.
+While you likely know of or have heard about it, you might not be entirely clear on what Nitrox is or its purpose.
+Below, I'll explain the most important aspects in the simplest terms possible.

-Nitrox is what any mixture composed of nitrogen-oxygen gases is called.
-Thus, air is a normoxic nitrox mixture that is composed of 21% oxygen and 79% nitrogen.
-There are also nitrox mixtures that have more or less oxygen than air, called hyperoxic and hypoxic nitrox mixtures respectively.
+Nitrox refers to any nitrogen-oxygen gas mixture.
+Thus, standard air is a normoxic Nitrox mixture composed of 21% oxygen and 79% nitrogen.
+There are also Nitrox mixtures with higher or lower oxygen content than air, referred to as hyperoxic and hypoxic Nitrox mixtures respectively.

 Nitrox-enriched air